GeoscienceAustralia/anuga_core/docs/source/installation.rst

   python runtests.py -n

-Installing on Ubuntu 20.04 and 22_04 using script `install_ubuntu.sh`
+Installing on Ubuntu_20.04 and 22.04 using script `install_ubuntu.sh`
 ---------------------------------------------------------------------

 For Ubuntu 20.04 and 22.04 you can install ANUGA and its dependencies into a python virtual environment via